Bringing Fire Back

 Women in Fire in the USA

-Modern fire management requires different skillsets and mindsets than outdated fire practices.
-Yet fewer than 10% of the fire management workforce in the US is women.
-We need more women in fire, and more people from groups that have been traditionally underrepresented in fire management.
-See how women, Indigenous people, and others are getting involved in fire management across the United States.
+Modern fire management requires different skills and mindsets than outdated fire practices.
+Yet only about 15% of the federal fire management workforce in the U.S. is women.
+We need more women in fire, and more people from groups traditionally underrepresented in fire management.
+See how women, Indigenous people, and others are getting involved in fire management across the U.S.

 The land stewardship team in Pennsylvania is mostly women, and all are burn certified.
 One of these women, Natasha Whetzel, says, “Promoting diversity brings different perspectives in decision-making and problem-solving, and a wider range of skills."